PaulBeaudet/JesterType/readme.md

 ===============================
 Notice!
 ----------------------
-Project currently dormant, please contact Paul for further interest- inof8or@gmail.com
+The bluefruit branch is a test for "Neotype" which will be a rewrite of this project, please contact Paul for further interest- inof8or@gmail.com

 Primary Goals
 ----------------------